ezjbrewer/analogue-catalogue-capstone/README.md

 Enter `npm install` in your terminal on your working folder

 #### To run database
-Enter `json-server database.json -p 8000` in yor terminal on your data folder
+Enter `json-server database.json -p 8000` in your terminal in the data directory

 #### To run application
 Enter `npm run dev` in your terminal on your working folder